vishalmanchanda/yv-app/src/assets/docs/getting-started/introduction.md

 ## Best Practices

-When working with the Shell Application, keep these best practices in mind:
+When working with the Application, keep these best practices in mind:

 - **Keep micro-frontends focused on specific business domains**
 - **Use the event system for cross-MFE communication**